jwfriese/Fleet/README.md

 - [UIStoryboard](./Documentation/UIStoryboard.md) - Supports injection of view controller fakes into a storyboard.
 It even supports injection into storyboard references.
 - [UIViewController](./Documentation/UIViewController.md) - Allows specs to test view controller presentation and dismissal without waiting for the UI run-loop.
+- [UINavigationController](./Documentation/UINavigationController.md) - Allows specs to test pushing and popping on the navigation stack without waiting for the UI run-loop.
 - [UIButton](./Documentation/UIButton.md) - Provides convenience methods for interacting with buttons in test.
 - [UIBarButtonItem](./Documentation/UIBarButtonItem.md) - Provides convenience methods similar to those provided for UIButton.
 - [UIAlertController](./Documentation/UIAlertController.md) - Allows specs to simply tap on alert actions in order to test their behavior